awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.FaultInjectionQueries.md

 + **Failure type—**The type of failure to simulate\.
 Specify `TO ALL` to simulate failures for all Aurora Replicas in the DB cluster\.
 Specify `TO` and the name of the Aurora Replica to simulate a failure of a single Aurora Replica\.
 The default failure type is `TO ALL`\.
 + **`quantity`—**The amount of time for which to simulate the Aurora Replica failure\.
 The interval is an amount followed by a time unit\.
 The simulation will occur for that amount of the specified unit\.
 For example, `20 MINUTE` will result in the simulation running for 20 minutes\.
 **Note**
 Take care when specifying the time interval for your Aurora Replica failure event\.
-If you specify too long of a time interval, and your master instance writes a large amount of data during the failure event, then your Aurora DB cluster might assume that your Aurora Replica has crashed and replace it\.
+If you specify too long of a time interval, and your writer instance writes a large amount of data during the failure event, then your Aurora DB cluster might assume that your Aurora Replica has crashed and replace it\.

 ## Testing a Disk Failure<a name="AuroraMySQL.Managing.FaultInjectionQueries.DiskFailure"></a>